ADI schemes for heat equations with irregular boundaries and interfaces in 3D with applications: Governing equations

-When $u(\mathbf{x}, t)$ represents other physical quantities, such as the concentration of chemical species, the equation \eqref{eqn:heat-eqn} is also called the diffusion equation.
-Often a solution-dependent source term $f(\mathbf{x}, t,u)$ is considered, which represents chemical reactions in the system.
-In that case, the equation \eqref{eqn:heat-eqn} becomes a reaction-diffusion equation.
+When $u(\bm{x}, t)$ represents other physical quantities, such as the concentration of a chemical species, equation \eqref{eqn:heat-eqn} is often referred to as the diffusion equation.
+In many cases, the source term $f(\bm{x}, t, u)$ depends on $u$, representing chemical reactions in the system.
+In this case, equation \eqref{eqn:heat-eqn} becomes a reaction-diffusion equation.

-As an interesting application of the heat equation, the Stefan problem, which describes phase transitions between solid and liquid phases, is also considered.
-Due to the presence of thermal- or diffusion-driven phase transitions, the solid-liquid interface (the free boundary) is a-priori unknown and has to be solved together with the temperature field.
-This is the reason that the Stefan problem is also referred to as a free boundary problem.
-Let $\Gamma(t)$ be the free boundary that separates the solid region $\Omega_s(t)$ and the liquid region $\Omega_l(t)$, the Stefan problem is given by \cite{Schmidt1996,Chen1997}
+An important application of the heat equation is the Stefan problem, which models phase transitions between solid and liquid phases.
+In this setting, the solid-liquid interface, also called the free boundary, is unknown a priori and must be determined together with the temperature field.
+The Stefan problem is therefore a prototypical free-boundary problem.

+Let $\Gamma(t)$ represent the free boundary separating the solid region $\Omega_s(t)$ and the liquid region $\Omega_l(t)$.
+The Stefan problem is formulated as follows \cite{Schmidt1996,Chen1997}:

-subject to initial conditions for both the temperature and the free boundary
+subject to initial conditions for both the temperature and the free boundary: